Board of Directors

 Melissa A. Gertz

 was born and raised in the small farming town of Ringoes, New Jersey.
-Two decades later she found herself embarking on one of her lifelong callings–to become an agent for progressive justice.
+Two decades later she found herself embarking on one of her lifelong callings – to become an agent for progressive justice.
 The law, it turns out, would become her weapon of choice.
 Melissa was drawn to civil rights law and Rutgers School of Law–Newark by the inspiration of the legendary, late professor and "people's lawyer", Arthur Kinoy.
-There she discovered the National Lawyers Guild, of which she has been an active member since 2002.
-During her time at law school and upon graduation, she received the Charles J. Stamler Award, the Eli Jarmel Memorial Prize, and the Eric Neisser Public Interest Program's Pro Bono Award, all for her dedication and contributions toward the public interest and law school community.
+During her time at law school and upon graduation, she received the Charles J. Stamler Award, the Eli Jarmel Memorial Prize, and the Eric Neisser Public Interest Program's Pro Bono Award, all for her dedication and contributions toward public interest law and the law school community.
+As a recipient of the Equal Justice America Legal Services Fellowship and the Haywood Burns Fellowship, Melissa was able to experience firsthand the power of collaborative, interdisciplinary approaches to legal advocacy, working with veteran activists and organizers, first at the Maurice and Jane Sugar Law Center for Economic and Social Justice in Detroit, and then at the Mississippi Workers' Center for Human Rights in Greenville.
+In 2004, in an effort to raise funds for public interest scholarships, Melissa created a quilt commemorating the 50th anniversary of Brown v.
+Board of Education, and honoring the legacy of community lawyering at Rutgers-Newark.
+The quilt raised $5,000 and now hangs in the school’s lobby.

-Melissa now serves as Executive Director of the Community Justice Center.
+Since admittance to the bar in Pennsylvania and New Jersey in Fall 2005 until January of 2009, she worked as a Staff Attorney at the Community Health Law Project, representing indigent, disabled people in a variety of civil matters in Central New Jersey.
+Melissa founded, and now serves as Executive Director of, the Community Justice Center.
 She has been accredited by the Department of Veterans Affairs Office of General Counsel and admitted to appear in VA courts.
-She is a member of the Mercer County Bar Association, and the NJ State Bar Association's Section on Military and Veterans Affairs.
+She is a member of the Mercer County Bar Association, the New Jersey State Bar Association and its Section on Military and Veterans Affairs, the American Bar Association, and the National Organization of Social Security Claimants' Representatives.
 Her article, From Aspiring to Inspiring, was published in the January 2010 issue of the American Bar Association's The Young Lawyer.
-She was also recently awarded with the 2010 Young Lawyer Service to the Community Award by the New Jersey State Bar Association at its Annual Convention in Atlantic City.
+Melissa was awarded the 2010 Young Lawyer Service to the Community Award by the New Jersey State Bar Association at its Annual Convention in Atlantic City, and is a recipient of the 2018 Russ Berrie Making a Difference Award from The Russell Berrie Foundation.

-C. Patterson McKenna, Esq.
+C. Patterson McKenna, Esq., of Counsel

 C. Patterson McKenna